Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 For `image_name`, use `my_echo_service_image:latest`.

-4. To login to docker, use `snow spcs image-registry login`.
+4. To login to Docker, use `snow spcs image-registry login`.

-5. Push your image to docker with the following command:
+5. Push your image to Docker with the following command:

 ```console
 docker push <repository_url>/<image_name>